ncatlab/nlab-content/pages/2/7/7/5/5772/content.md

 ## Applications

-The max-plus algebra is an [[idempotent semiring]] and [[dioid]] that is used in the modelling of timed systems.
+The max-plus algebra is an [[additively idempotent semiring|idempotent semiring]] and [[dioid]] that is used in the modelling of timed systems.
 Typically in a simple example, the completion time of a production system will be given by a system of equations that have 'max' occurring in them.
 (The next process in a system cannot start until all its component parts have been themselves completed.)
 The use of the max-plus notation completely linearises many systems.

 The min-plus algebra may be used to draw an analogy between the use of [[action form|action]] in [[classical mechanics|classical]] vs [[quantum mechanics|quantum]] systems.
 While the latter involves a [[sum of histories|sum of a multiplicative action over classical trajectories]], the former involves a [[least action principle|minimisation of an additive action over classical trajectories]].
 There is a similar analogy between [[statics]] and [[statistical mechanics]].